yaaminiv/yaaminiv.github.io/_posts/2025-03-23-Green-Crab-Experiment-2024-Part38.md

 I saved the output [here](https://github.com/yaaminiv/cold-green-crab/blob/main/output/repeat-heat/01-temp-conditions/overall-temp-mean-sd.csv).
 Tank 13 brought down the average pulse 2 conditions for the treatment tanks.
 Again, the ranges overlap so maybe it's ok?
 I started to calculate differences using an ANOVA for each portion of the experiment, but I'm not going to include those results since I think I need to use an approach that does better with uneven sample sizes.

 Finally I made the experimental condition figure!
 I wanted to include averages and SD ribbons for the two pulses.
-To do this, I employed `geom_segment` for the line, then defined the particular data window for `geom_ribbon` to ensure that they were concentrated at the pulses and not across the whole figure:
+To do this, I employed `geom_segment` for the line (based on [this Stak Overflow post](https://stackoverflow.com/questions/36207564/draw-geom-hline-not-across-entire-plot)), then defined the particular data window for `geom_ribbon` (based on [this blog post](https://rfortherestofus.com/2024/12/area-and-line-chart)) to ensure that they were concentrated at the pulses and not across the whole figure:

 ```
 tempClean[4:406,] %>%